1. FRY/Kosovo: POLITICAL VACUUM

 swept away their theories.

-The resolution of the political crisis in Kosovo, caused by fighting
+The resolution of the political crisis in Kosovo,

 among Albanian parliamentary parties for better positions in the